DiosesCreativeLab/PSD_CreativeLab/Assets/EasyRoads3D/_Readme.txt

-Thank you for purchasing EasyRoads3D Pro
+EasyRoads3D Pro Demo Project

-This package includes the EasyRoads3D Pro tool and a simple demo scene.

-It is recommended to spend some time getting familiar with the tool before starting to use it in your projects.
+This package is complimentary to the EasyRoads3D Pro package It includes additional side objects and road types which you can use in your own projects.

-The manual is located in the EasyRoads3D root director.
-The first pages of the manual explain the main work flow.

-To get familiar with the tool you can also download the free demo project: https://assetstore.unity.com/packages/tools/terrain/easyroads3d-demo-project-105045
+The demo scene includes featured areas highlighted with red lights including links in the Inspector to tutorials, http://www.unityterraintools.com/tutorials.php
+These tutorials cover the more advanced features of the EasyRoads3D package.

+Note: The demo scene opens with the road network in Build mode.
+In this state the toolbar tabs in the Inspector are locked.
+Press the "Back To Edit Mode" button in the Inspector to view the setup of the various roads, road types and side objects.

+Also note that the scene itself is intended for learning purposes to get familiar with the tool.
+It is not optimized and does include various more complex objects targeting high-end machines.
+The scene is not optimized.

+Important:

+Side object and road type data might change in future updates.
+Please keep that in mind when importing updates when you use this package in your developement project.
+It may override changes you made to specific settings.
-The demo package includes many assets.
-It is recommended to import in a new project first.
-It can be imported in your project if you want to use all assets.
-Otherwise assets can be exported / imported.
+It is recommended to import this package in a new project and export / import those assets you like to use in your own projects.

-It includes featured zones with links to tutorials on our website, http://unityterraintools.com/tutorials.php.
+Copyright notice:

-The demo project also includes a variety of different road types and side objects which can be used in your own personal and commercial projects except for asset store packages.
-Please contact us for permission to use these assets in Unity asset store packages or for example open source Unity projects.
+All assets in this project can be used in your commercial projects except for Unity asset store packages and similar.
+Please contact us for permission to use assets in this project in Unity asset store or similar packages.

-The legacy provisional beta demo project is part of the demo project as a separate Unity package.

-ADDITIONAL NOTE:

-After the package import you may see "GetBool" and "Broken text PPtr in file" errors in the console.
-This is mentioned on the Known Isssues page of the manual.
-This has been discussed with the Unity devs.
-It is related to prefab file IDs that have become invalid.
-When creating your road network or when selecting the road network object in the hierarchy, the system will do a scan and perform steps to repair these file IDs.
+Legacy Beta Demo Package

+/EasyRoads3D/Legacy_Beta_Demo_Scene_Package.unityPackage

+This is the beta demo project with older example assets and the road network example using the default X crossing and T crossing with sidewalks, using the built-in dynamic crossing system.

 Forum: http://forum.unity3d.com/threads/easyroads3d-v3-the-upcoming-new-road-system.229327/
 Website: http://www.unityterraintools.com